programminghistorian/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 In the [first part](#Part-1:-Introduction-to-Simulations-and-Agent-based-Modeling), you will learn what historical simulation methods are all about, their methodological and epistemological quirks, and how to start applying Agent-Based Modeling to your own research.

-In the [second part](#Part-2:-Programming-Agent-based-Models-with-Mesa), you will follow a step-by-step guide to building your first Agent-Based Model, using the Python package `mesa`.
+In the [second part](#Part-2:-Programming-Agent-based-Models-with-Mesa), you will follow a step-by-step guide to building your first Agent-Based Model, using the Python package mesa.
 This will be accompanied by further comments and reflections on the methodology of Agent-Based Modeling.

 In the [third part](#Part-3:-A-Summary,-Open-Questions-and-Next-Steps), you will explore ways to extend the model and further enhance your expertise in building Agent-Based Models.